 What are the next steps if issues persist after my visit?

 Our first treatment approaches, as long as the situation is not an emergency, are always the most conservative.
 However, in some cases these aren’t adequately impacting the problem, so surgery may be necessary.

 Are boys or girls more likely to develop urology problems?

 During the first year of life, boys are more likely than girls to have a structural/anatomic reason for urinary problems.
 Girls are more likely to develop urinary tract infections.

 Why should I trust UT Urology for pediatric urology problems with my child?

-Dr. Walker joined UT Urology in 2019 and became, along with Dr. Herz, only the second fellowship-trained pediatric urologist in Chattanooga.
+Dr. Walker joined UT Urology in 2019 and became, only the second fellowship-trained pediatric urologist in Chattanooga.
 Dr. Walker specializes in a variety of complex congenital and acquired urologic conditions, which he treats through open, laparoscopic, and robotic surgical techniques.

 It’s this kind of training, experience, and overall expertise that makes our Pediatric Urology Department at UT Urology the leader in this region, providing the most comprehensive pediatric urologic care.

 Schedule Your Consultation Today